dinaaben/agility/docs/navigate-agility-homepage.md

 [insert image]

-# The AGILITY Homepage
+## The AGILITY Homepage

-Access AGILITY\'s capabilities and features from the Homepage.
+Access AGILITY's capabilities and features from the Homepage.

-## About the Homepage

 The Homepage provides quick access to start an analysis.

-AGILITY\'s features include:
+AGILITY's features include:

 -   Call flow visualization